peterthehan/fapp/README.md

 ![alt text](https://raw.githubusercontent.com/Johj/fapp/master/src/images/logo.png "Fapp Icon")
 # Fapp
-Fapp is a new social media platform centered around a daily necessity ubiquitous to all cultures and identities: food.
+Fapp is a new social media application that provides a platform for users to capture, share, and explore diverse experiences of foods and drinks.
+Whether you prefer gourmet courses, have a sweet tooth for desserts, or feel *thirsty* for fancy drinks, Fapp  will provide users with a straightforward and streamline network to satisfy their cravings.

 ## Table of Contents
  - [Requirements](#requirements)